stormearthandlava/stormearthandlava.github.io/guide/mythic_plus/DF_season_2.md

 * Dodge {{ site.data.dungeon.nl.avalanche }}'s frontal and the following swirlies.
 Use {{ site.data.talent.swg }} to keep uptime while dodging.

 **{{ site.data.dungeon.nl.rockbound_pelter }}**
 * This is the most annoying mob of the area.
-It is both very immobile and very deadly.
+As a ranged caster, it is both very stationary and very deadly.
 * Be prepared for the incoming damage of {{ site.data.dungeon.nl.jagged_disc }}, constantly dealing moderate damage to random group member.
 When in packs of 2 or 3 mobs, {{ site.data.dungeon.nl.jagged_disc }} going on the same person multiple times becomes deadly very fast.
+* Use {{ site.data.talent.stoneskin_totem }} as much possible to reduce party damage.
-* In addition to being immobile, it will not stay still once packed, using {{ site.data.dungeon.nl.retreat }} to disengage.
+* In addition to being stationary, it will not stay packed, using {{ site.data.dungeon.nl.retreat }} to disengage.
+Use {{ site.data.talent.thunderstorm }} to pack them and CC to keep them in place.

 **{{ site.data.dungeon.nl.stoneclaw_hunter }}**
 * Stay farther than 10 yds away to ignore {{ site.data.dungeon.nl.stone_shatter }}.